-You seek to distance yourself from distressing information about sustainability problems to avoid getting emotionally entangled.
+You are comfortable when you can distance yourself from distressing information about sustainability problems to avoid getting emotionally entangled.
 You are aware of the many environmental and social challenges, but you aim to keep them separated from your personal life.
-After all, you didn't cause them.
+After all, you didn't cause them!